KV-APAC-DNA/gitadfadbplt001/.github/pull_request_template.md

 <!---
 Provide a short summary in the Title above.
 Examples of good PR titles:
-* "Feature: add so-and-so models"
+* "Feature: add so-and-so ADF Artifacts"
 * "Fix: deduplicate such-and-such"
-* "Update: dbt version 0.13.0"
+* "Update: ADF Artifacts version x.xx.x"
 -->

 ## Description & motivation
 <!---
 Describe your changes, and why you're making them.
-Is this linked to an open issue, a Trello card, or another pull request?
+Is this linked to an open issue, a Jira card or Github Issue, or another pull request?
 Link it here.
 -->

 ## To-do before merge